trenchproject/wing-segmentation/README.md

 `--main_folder_name` is ONLY the name of the source folder containing your resized images, not the full path. (exmaple: jiggins_256_256)

-`segmentation_csv` is the path location at which you want to store the csv that gets created detailing which segmentation categories exist in the mask generated for each image.
+`--segmentation_csv` is the path location at which you want to store the csv that gets created detailing which segmentation categories exist in the mask generated for each image.
 (Optional.
 Default segmentation.csv will be saved in the same directory as this script.)

 ## 3. Using Segmentation Masks to Extract Wings from Images